-Hard-boiled eggs are a kitchen staple, but waiting for water to boil and dealing with messy shells can be frustrating.
+Hard-boiled eggs are a kitchen staple, but waiting for water to boil and dealing with messy shells can be frustrating, as they are whole eggs cooked in their shells until the whites set and the yolks are firm.

-Using an air fryer makes the process completely hands-off, with no need for boiling water, watching a pot, or dealing with unpredictable cook times.
-The air fryer circulates heat evenly, ensuring consistent results every single time.
+Using an air fryer makes the process completely hands-off, with no need for boiling water, watching a pot, or dealing with unpredictable cook times, often at about 250°F for consistent yolk texture.

 Why Air Fryer Hard-Boiled Eggs Are Better Than Boiling

-Cooking eggs in an air fryer might sound unusual at first, but it quickly becomes a game-changer.
+Cooking eggs in an air fryer might sound unusual at first, but it quickly becomes a useful, hands-off technique for even cooking and a great entry point to easy air-fryer recipe ideas like crispy air-fryer fries techniques.

-- No Water Required – Skip the boiling pot.
-The air fryer’s dry heat cooks the eggs without any water at all.
+- The air fryer's dry heat cooks the eggs without any water at all, by circulating hot air around the shells for even cooking.

 - Set and Forget - No stirring, no monitoring, just place the eggs inside and let the air fryer do its job.

-- Consistent Every Time – The controlled temperature prevents undercooking or overcooking, ensuring even doneness.
+- Consistent Every Time - The controlled temperature prevents undercooking or overcooking, making sure even doneness.

 - Easy to Peel - A quick ice bath helps separate the shell from the egg white, reducing frustration when peeling.